 Mobile application development is a rapidly evolving field, with new technologies and user expectations continually shifting.

-The spiral model’s emphasis on risk management and its iterative development process model makes it well-suited to this dynamic environment.
+The spiral model’s emphasis on risk management and its iterative software development process model makes it well-suited to this dynamic environment.

 Conclusion